vintlang/vintlang/docs/bool.md

 result = (a < b) && (b < c)

 if (result) {
-    print("Both conditions are true")
+    ::print("Both conditions are true")
 } else {
-    print("At least one condition is false")
+    ::print("At least one condition is false")
 }
 // Output: "Both conditions are true"
 ```